 - Ensuring that items you are sent from home are in small packages that cost under £15 pounds… wink, wink.

-I would also avoid dropping it somewhere in a Swiss airport, particularly if you still have over ten pounds loaded on it at the time.
+Definitely avoid dropping it somewhere in a Swiss airport, particularly if you still have over ten pounds loaded on it at the time.
 It happened to a friend, I swear…

 Acquiring a Railcard